|You can thank this man, Jockichi Takamine (1854-1922),|

 for the discovery of Adrenaline.
 T'he rescue inhalers we

 use today are only available because of his discovery.

 This is a painting he did of himself

 (From Therapeutic Notes, Vol. 28-32).

-In the late 19th century physicians started experimenting with adrenal extracts.
-In 1893 George Oliver (1841– 1915) had his son swallow sheep adrenal gland, and he observed how his son's vessels became constricted.
-Various other physicians were performing similar experiments using various hormones.
+Actually the journey began a few years earlier.
+By 1895 physicians began experimenting with adrenal extracts.
+In 1893, George Oliver (1841– 1915), using his own instruments, studied the impact of glycerol extracts on arteries.
+In one experiment, he had his son swallow sheep adrenal gland, and he observed how his son's vessels became constricted.
 (1, page 155)

 Yet another theory, a prominent theory from the 19th century actually, was that asthma resulted from spasming bronchiolar smooth muscles, and in 1907 Khan demonstrated the adrenaline was in fact a bronchodilator.
 For the next several years both the vasoconstriction and bronchoconstriction theories were believed to contribute to asthma.
 (4, page 854)

 Adrenaline was initially trialed both orally and subcutaneously, and ultimately it was trialed by injection into the muscles and intravenous.
 Various physicians reported the oral route had no effect on asthma, and the muscular route was most effective.
 However, there are some reports into the 1910s where physicians continued to debate the best route.

 James Adam, in his 1913 book "Asthma and its radical treatment," describes it this way: (7, page 27)